Ed Turns: Club career

+Brighton & Hove Albion

 Turns debuted for the Brighton first-team in a 2–0 EFL Cup win over Swansea City on 22 September 2021.
 He was involved in a Premier League matchday squad for the first time on 15 December, remaining as an unused substitute in the 1–0 home loss against Wolverhampton Wanderers.

+Leyton Orient loan: Promotion to League One

 On 13 January 2023, Turns signed for EFL League Two club Leyton Orient on loan until the end of the season.
 He made his debut for The O's the next day, playing in his first ever professional league game where he picked up a yellow card in the 0–0 home draw against Barrow.